cloud4rpi/docs/docs/typical-scenarios.md

 },
 ```

-Open `actuator.py` sample file from the [examples](`https://github.com/cloud4rpi/cloud4rpi/tree/master/examples/raspberrypi`) folder
+Open the `actuator.py` sample file from the [examples](`https://github.com/cloud4rpi/cloud4rpi/tree/master/examples/raspberrypi`) folder

 - Uncomment code in `actuator.py`.
-If you connected led to another GPIO pin
-then set correct value to variable `LED_PIN`.
+If you connected an LED to a differed GPIO pin, set the correct value to variable `LED_PIN`.
 - Run `actuator.py` or restart `cloud4rpi` service.
-New variable
-named `LEDOn` should appear on such device page.
+A new variable named `LEDOn` should appear on the device page.
-- Open `Control Panels` page and add new control panel or open existing one.
+- Open the `Control Panels` page and add a new control panel or open an existing one.
-- Add new widget of type `Switch` and choose newly added `LEDOn` variable.
+- Add a new `Switch` widget and choose the newly added `LEDOn` variable.
 - Now you can switch LED state using this widget.